/**

 */ inline UpdateUserPoolClientRequest& AddLogoutURLs(Aws::String&& value) { m_logoutURLsHasBeenSet = true; m_logoutURLs.push_back(std::move(value)); return *this; } /** *A list of allowed logout URLs for the IdPs.

 */ inline UpdateUserPoolClientRequest& AddLogoutURLs(const char* value) { m_logoutURLsHasBeenSet = true; m_logoutURLs.push_back(value); return *this; } /** *The default redirect URI.
-Must be in the CallbackURLs
+Must be in the CallbackURLs list.

 A redirect URI must: